LemmyNet/lemmy/README.md

 ## Federation

 Currently, Federation is still being developed and is not yet working.
-If you would like to contribute to making lemmy federated, the code can be found in the `federation` branch, in [`server/src/apub`](./server/src/apub).
+If you would like to contribute to making lemmy federated, the most up to date code can be found in the `federation` branch, in [`server/src/apub`](./server/src/apub).

 ## Install